cpeuvrel/float-eval-bash-builtins/README.md

   - Bitwise not `~`
   - Set wanted precision (-p INTEGER)
   - Scientific notation `1.00E+003`
+  - Long input lines (dynamically allocated)
+  - Numbers are coded on 256 bits using the MPFR library (<http://www.mpfr.org/>)

 Note that comparaisons and combinaisons results in a boolean : `1` == `true` and `0` == `false`